GR33NVR/JARminator/README.md

 Feel free to let me know if there are any bugs or issues by dm'ing me on discord, my discord is gr33nvr.

 ## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+Copyright (c) 2025 GR33NVR

+All rights reserved.

+This software is proprietary and may not be copied, modified, distributed, or used in whole or in part without the prior written permission of the author.
+For more information see the [LICENSE](LICENSE) file.